 Menopause (video) is a natural occurring process in women.
 With certain medical conditions a surgical procedure, hysterectomy, may be performed to remove the uterus and ovaries.
 This is also known as a “surgical menopause”.
 This can produce a rapid onset of symptoms as experienced with natural menopause due to the sudden hormonal decline after removal of the ovaries.

 Progesterone and oestrogen are the two main hormones made by the ovaries.
-The ovaries also produce a small amount of testosterone.
+The ovaries also produce a small amount of male hormone.

 There are 3 types of oestrogen that are normally produced in the body.

 Estradiol (E2): the most common form of an oestrogen.
 This form is the oestrogen that declines with menopause.
 Estrone (E1): This oestrogen becomes the primary one after menopause or a hysterectomy.
 It is synthesised by the fat cells.Estriol (E3): This is the main oestrogen produced during pregnancy.
 It is produced in the placenta.